nimblehq/business-loyalty-ios-sdk-poc/README.md

 ## Installation

-The iOS Loyalty SDK can be installed using either CocoaPods or Swift Package Manager.
+The iOS Loyalty SDK can be installed using CocoaPods or Swift Package Manager.

 ### CocoaPods

 To install using CocoaPods, add the following line to your Podfile:

 ```
-pod 'iOSLoyaltySDK', '~> 1.0'
+pod 'NimbleLoyalty', '~> 0.1.0'
 ```

 ### Swift Package Manager